VanessaFurquim/projeto22-drivenBet/README.md

 ## 2. Deploy

-click the link to access the application on your browser: [Deploy link](https://drivenbet-quer-apostar-quanto.onrender.com)
+click the link to access the application on your browser: [DrivenBet](https://drivenbet-quer-apostar-quanto.onrender.com)

 ## 3. Description